This post may contain affiliate links. Please read our disclosure policy.

 • Milk: Adds moisture, brings the dough together, and adds richness.

-• Butter: Adds moisture, flavor, and tenderness.
+• Butter: Adds moisture, buttery flavor, and tenderness from the added fat.

 How to make this gluten free bread recipe in a bread machine